hexfourty/just-forms-core/README.md

 # just-forms-core
-Core-lib mailny containing datastructure for just-foms lib by HexFourty
+Core-lib containing data structure for just-forms lib by HexFourty